Send money to Denmark

 - Banks.
 Certain banks like HSBC and Citibank offer multi-currency transaction services where you can make free international money transfers (instantaneous if sent to an account with the same bank).

 - MoneyGram.
 With locations all over Denmark, MoneyGram allows online transfers that occur within minutes so that recipients can collect at a pick-up point as soon as possible.
-These transfers incur a fee ($60 for sending $1000).

 Getting cash in an emergency when in Denmark

 If you’re in a fix and need a quick cash injection while in Denmark, there are a few options to help you out of a difficult situation.

 - Instant cash transfer.
 Services like MoneyGram can have money available for pick-up within minutes of the transfer.

 - Visit a local branch of your bank.
 If your bank has a branch in Denmark (like HSBC and Citibank), they may be able to assist you if you’ve lost your card or had your wallet stolen.
 If someone in your party belongs to the same bank, you can make a free transfer between accounts and withdraw from your travel partner’s card.